thoughtspot/embed-example-react-app/README.md

-# TSE Advanced Tutorial Next
+# ThoughtSpot React Components Example Embedded App

 This repository contains the code for an example React.js/Next.js application that embeds ThoughtSpot.

 ## Requirements

-For this exmple, you will need the following:
+For this example, you will need the following:

 - (optional) `git` command line if using the `git clone` download.
 See the [Git Clone Section](#git-clone)
 - `npm`, aka Node Package Manager.
 This code has been testing on 10.8.3+, but any modern version should work.